 - As payment for short-term workers who are paid a daily rate for their work, rather than an hourly rate or a salary.

 Let’s take a look at the meaning of per diem in both these contexts.

 How do I pay a per diem for traveling employees?

 One way you can reimburse your employees for business travel expenses is through per diems.
-Examples of items the IRS deems eligible for a per diem include:
+Examples of items the IRS deems eligible for a per diem reimbursement include:

 - Laundry, dry cleaning, and pressing of clothes

 - Room service